-In the event of a loss of external site power, there is an automatic transfer switch that initiates backup battery power to maintain power to the site control systems.
-This allows the site to maintain visibility of the site until an Operations and Maintenance Staff representative can perform a site assessment.
+In the event of a loss of external site power, there is an automatic transfer switch that initiates a diesel generator to power the site control systems.
+When the generator is out of fuel, a pockup battery power system located inside the control building will maintain power to the site control systems.
+This allows the site to maintain visibility of the site until the SOLV representative can perform a site assessment.
 The target response time for this scenario is two (2) hours after weather or safety conditions permit.